hsuwanying/datalake_n_warehouse/README.md

 According to Expedia(2015), travellers visit an average of [38 websites](https://advertising.expedia.com/blog/research/how-marketers-can-reach-travel-bookers-across-the-consumer-funnel/) before booking a trip.
 The booking process includes finding where to travel, which airline to fly with, where to stay, and so on.
 Each step involved too many products and options that put travelers in the paradox of choice and make the customer journey even more complicated than in other industries.

 # Business Problem
-Although online travel agancies still play an essential role in the early product search phase of a customer jounery, with an increases researching and planning time, the less the OTAs can impact a traveler's buying decisions, that means, the more products or services a traveler viewed, the slow the person will to make a purchase.
+Although online travel agencies still play an essential role in the early product search phase of a customer journey, with an increased researching and planning time, the less the OTAs can impact a traveler's buying decisions, that means, the more products or services a traveler views, the slow the person will make a purchase.
 The delayed traveler's buying decision cycle will eventually lead to low conversions and an impact on sales.

 # Soution
-When mapping out a traveler's digital jounery, we found social media has gained importance in traveler's decision making process (Smith & Anderson,2018), and travel feeds on Instagram have become one of the powerful indicators that trigger traveler’s decision to plan where they should visit in the coming up trips (Han & Chen, 2021).
-To understand how social media and online search impact traveler's buying decisions and to help Swiss OTAs improve online booking experience as well as effective marketing, we designed a traveler insights dashboard that presents key metrics and growing trends by analyzing social media and search engine data,
+When mapping out a traveler's digital journey, we found social media has gained importance in the traveler's decision-making process (Smith & Anderson,2018).
+Travel feeds on Instagram have become one of the powerful indicators that trigger travelers’ decision to plan where they should visit on upcoming trips (Han & Chen, 2021).
+To understand how social media and online search impact travelers' buying decisions and to help Swiss OTAs improve online booking experience and effective marketing, we designed a traveler insights dashboard that presents crucial metrics and trends by analyzing social media and search engine data.

 # Methods
 A travel database is built with the following data engeneer techniques: